 We outline in our web-site the development plan for Hydragas Energy as a gas extraction technology provider.
 It therefore details the development plan and funding of the company as a project developer to deploy the technology.
 Hence, we focus now on completing fund-raising to build a demo project in 2020.
 We plan to initiate a full series of up to 16 projects on both sides of Lake Kivu.
 Our team will move on to initiate further development of the other exciting technology applications.

 We patented the Hydragas technology to ensure that we fully protect our know-how.
 The technology enables a quantum improvement of methane gas extraction efficiency from deep water-borne deposits.
 It therefore enables recovery from a specified range of different methane-rich water bodies globally, including lakes, seas, oceans and aquifers.

 Methane resources – scale & distribution

 Global resources of methane distribute widely around the planet.
 Due to their genesis, they are mostly oceanic.
 One can search informative papers on the subject, such as world ocean review.
 The origin of methane in hydrates is often biogenic in the form of permafrost-bound organic material.
-But significant reserves of hydrates formed through gas escaping from fracturing “hydrocarbon kitchens” and through cracks in rock strata over conventional gas traps.
+But significant reserves of hydrates formed through gas escaping from fracturing “hydrocarbon kitchens” and through cracks in marine rock strata over conventional gas traps.